CommitteeOfZero/committeeofzero.github.io/projects/2020-11-13-rne-walkthrough.markdown

 - **FRAUKOUJIRO: This island has way too[...]**
   - <i>Reply: @FRAUKOUJIRO You should ask Madam President[...]</i>

-At noon, do not reply to any tweeps, or you will be locked out of an extra scene.
+At noon, do not reply to any tweeps, or you will be locked out of additional Twipo content.

 When the search for the report begins, travel to the Robot Clinic, and reply to Frau: